-Eskay Creek is a closed mine with existing permits for mine discharge and waste disposal.
+Eskay Creek is an operating mine under the Mines Act, currently on care and maintenance.
 The site has been maintained in good standing and environmental monitoring has been ongoing during operations and since the site was closed in 2008.
 There is a substantial database of environmental information for the site and region spanning almost 30 years.
 To accommodate the mine design contemplated for future development, updated environmental assessment and mine permits will be required.
 The Company has initiated the Environmental Assessment Process.
-Environmental and socio-economic baseline studies are ongoing to support the Environmental Assessment and permitting processes.
+Environmental and socioeconomic baseline studies are ongoing to support the Environmental Assessment and permitting processes.